maneetgoyal/fillout/README.md

 - `lint` - lint source files,
 - `prettier` - reformat files,

-## Additional Information

-### Why include Volta

-[Volta][volta]’s toolchain always keeps track of where you are, it makes sure the tools you use always respect the settings of the project you’re working on.
-This means you don’t have to worry about changing the state of your installed software when switching between projects.
-For example, it's [used by engineers at LinkedIn][volta-tomdale] to standardize tools and have reproducible development environments.

-I recommend to [install][volta-getting-started] Volta and use it to manage your project's toolchain.

 ### ES Modules

 This template uses native [ESM][esm].
 Make sure to read [this][nodejs-esm], and [this][ts47-esm] first.